AdamJKing/fabulous-blog/_posts/2023-09-06-turning-docker-compositions-into-test-suites.md

 layout: post
 ---

-> Prerequisites; knowing and using Docker is a must-have to get the most out of this technique.
-I'll be using ScalaTest,
-> but there are wrappers for other libraries too.
+> Knowing and using Docker is a must-have to get the most out of this technique.
+I'll be using ScalaTest but there are wrappers for other libraries too.

 The code for this blog can be found [here](https://github.com/AdamJKing/blackbox-testing-sample).